RasaHQ/rasa/README.md

 ### Managing environments

-The official guide suggests to use [pyenv](https://github.com/pyenv/pyenv) or any other similar tool to easily switch between Python versions.
+The official [Poetry guide](https://python-poetry.org/docs/managing-environments/) suggests to use [pyenv](https://github.com/pyenv/pyenv) or any other similar tool to easily switch between Python versions.
 This is how it can be done:

 ```bash
 pyenv install 3.7.6